Learn How Your Operation Can Benefit from the Coronavirus Food Assistance Program (CFAP) 2

-The UMass Extension Risk Management Education Program in cooperation with the Massachusetts Farm Bureau Federation and the USDA – Farm Service Agency (FSA) will be conducting an information session via Zoom Meeting on CFAP 2 along with some upcoming Federal Crop Insurance deadlines on Wednesday, November 4th from 12:30 pm to 1:30 pm.
-A short presentation on CFAP 2 will be given by FSA with ample time to answer audience questions.
+The UMass Extension Risk Management Education Program in cooperation with the Massachusetts Farm Bureau Federation and the USDA – Farm Service Agency (FSA) conducted an information session via Zoom Meeting on CFAP 2 along with some upcoming Federal Crop Insurance deadlines on Wednesday, November 4th from 12:30 pm to 1:30 pm.
+For those individuals who were unable to attend the Zoom Meeting you can view the Zoom Meeting by clicking on the following link: